ZeShmoutt/Unity-ScriptableVariables/.github/README.md

 I'd appreciate a lot if you could mention me somewhere if you use it, though.

+## Why would I need to store variables in ScriptableObjects ?

+This git is essentially my implementation of the talk [*Game Architecture with Scriptable Objects*](https://www.youtube.com/watch?v=raQ3iHhE_Kk) by Ryan Hipple, so I highly recommend to watch it to fully understand.

+In short, it's about modularity.

 ## How to create a ScriptableVariable

 As usual with ScriptableObjects :